-Annual Fire Safety Certificates
+Annual Fire Safety Statement and Certificates

 A Fire Safety Schedule specifies each of the essential fire safety measures that apply to the building premises, such as portable fire extinguishers, fire hydrants & smoke alarms.
 The essential fire safety measures installed will vary for each building.

 Armidale Fire & Safety are recognised as competent fire safety practitioners.
-Once appointed as your recognised fire safety practitioner we can inspect and assess your fire safety measures, carry out any necessary repair or maintenance to ensure that all of the fire safety measures are fully maintained, operational and keeping you safe.
+Once appointed as your recognised fire safety practitioner we can inspect and assess your fire safety measures, and carry out any necessary repair or maintenance to ensure that all of the fire safety measures are fully maintained, operational and keeping you safe.